oughtinc/ergo/docs/core_contrib.rst

 Folow these_ directions to install poetry if you don't already have it.

-Troubleshooting: If you get `Could not find a version that satisfies the requirement jaxlib ...` after using poetry to install, this is probably because your virtual environment has old version of pip due to how poetry choses pip versions_.
+Troubleshooting: If you get ``Could not find a version that satisfies the requirement jaxlib ...`` after using poetry to install, this is probably because your virtual environment has old version of pip due to how poetry choses pip versions_.

+Try:

-Try `poetry run pip install -U pip`, then try `poetry install` agai
+1. ``poetry run pip install -U pip``
+2. ``poetry install`` again

 .. _these: https://python-poetry.org/docs/#installation
 .. _versions: https://github.com/python-poetry/poetry/issues/732